Returning to India? How to Handle 401(k), IRA & US Accounts the Right Way

 Response: In many cases, a Roth IRA conversion before returning can lead to tax-free withdrawals later.
 However, it depends on your income bracket and future plans.

-When dealing with Roth IRAs remember the twin 5-year rules:
+When dealing with Roth IRAs, which don’t get the tax-free status in India, remember the twin 5-year rules:

 • each conversion into Roth can avoid the 10% early withdrawal penalty only if 5 years (from 1st January of the year of conversion) have passed